Prof. Mario Macis

 I enjoy organizing and moderating webinars on current issues in health markets and policy.

-I have been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, and the United Nations Development Program.
+I have been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, the United Nations Development Program, and the World Health Organization.

 I recently served on a National Academies of Sciences, Engineering and Medicine committee on A Fairier and More Equitable, Cost-Effective, and Transparent System of Donor Organ Procurement, Allocation, and Distribution.
 The committee released a report, available here.
 I also contributed to a United Nations report on the social and economic impact of the Zika virus.